The Alien Factor: Cast

 Larry Schlechter and John Cosentino starred as the Inferbyce and Zagatile aliens respectively.

 Production

-The Alien Factor was filmed in 1972 and was shelved for six years before it was finally released theatrically on May 1, 1978.
+The Alien Factor became the directorial debut of Don Dohler who after working as a payroll manager for a restaurant chain for 12 years moved into film-making after being laid off from his position.
+The initial script was written as a comedy titled Lance Sterling, Monster Killer which would've called for 15 different monsters to be created, before Dohler and his crew decided it would be more prudent to do a straight horror film with only three monsters.
+The creature suits for the Inferbyce and Zagtile were built and designed by Larry Schlechter and John Cosentino respectively, while the Leemoid was created through stop motion animation which Ernest D. Farino was responsible for along with the design of the creature using earlier designs by Britt McDonough and Tim Hammell.
+Filming was done sporadically from October 1976 through April 1977 in and around the Baltimore, Maryland area.

 Release

-Home Media
+Home media

 The film was released on DVD by Retromedia Entertainment on February 26, 2002.
 Image Entertainment released the film on November 15, 2005 as a part of its Don Dohler Collection.
 It was last released by Mill Creek Entertainment on July 19, 2011.

+It was very popular on release and garnered much attention from the media, critics and people.

 Reception

 TV Guide awarded the film a negative two out of five stars calling it "silly", also writing, "Only the undiscriminating will be able to sit through this one".